-You have a great sleeping bag but you still feel worn out in the morning and your back aches.
+Do you have a great sleeping bag but you still feel worn out in the morning and your back is sore?

 Selecting the best sleeping pad for camping

-When finding the best sleeping pad, you want to consider similar criteria as for choosing a sleeping bag.
+When you are looking for the best sleeping pad, you need to consider similar criteria as when looking for a sleeping bag.